-A Backpack; We transferred my purse diaper bag to a backpack to make things more hands free…especially since we decided to take the pram/stroller.
+A Backpack; We transferred my purse diaper bag to a backpack to make things more hands-free…especially since we decided to take the pram/stroller.

-This was the great debate!
+This was a great debate!
 After reading countless blogs I decided that bringing my Moby Wrap and holding Weston in this would make less luggage and less worry about having to find a lift in train and underground stations.
-But last minute my husband decided he wouldn’t mind holding the pram/stroller.
+But last-minute my husband decided he wouldn’t mind holding the pram/stroller.
 Well by the end of the trip he finally admitted I was right.
-After folding it up and putting it together countless times…trying to find a place on the train for the pram to be…not to mention trying to move through the narrow isles to get to our seat. his is the one item we defiantly will leave behind next time as we only used it at the wedding when we sat down to our meal, and when we took a stroll through London on our way traveling back home.
+After folding it up and putting it together countless times…trying to find a place on the train for the pram to be…not to mention trying to move through the narrow isles to get to our seat. his is the one item we defiantly will leave behind next time as we only used it at the wedding when we sat down to our meal, and when we took a stroll through London on our way travelling back home.